bmeaut/GenAiAutomationExperiments/BugFixingAnalysis/README.md

 **[https://engemkeres.github.io/llm-analysis-thesis/](https://engemkeres.github.io/llm-analysis-thesis/)**

-### PS: The tools development and the thesis is still in progress.
+### PS: The tools development, the data presentation and the thesis is still in progress.
 ---

 ## Thesis Objective